Kent Ridge, South Peak

 Following an old snowshoe trail

-Once we leave the trail, we're knee-deep in snow despite our snowshoes.
+Once we left the trail, we were knee-deep in snow despite our snowshoes

 Some minor ups and downs along the way